One-Frame Calibration with Siamese Network in Facial Action Unit Recognition: Methods

 \Cref{fig:CSN-IR50} illustrates the architecture of CSN-IR50.
 The reference image with a neutral expression and the target image for AU recognition are fed into two identical IR50 networks with shared weights; just before reaching stage 4 of the network, the difference between their feature maps is computed and then fed into the rest of the IR50 network until the AU intensities are outputted.

 CSN-IR50 may be more precisely called CSN-IR50-Stage4, emphasizing stage 4 as the merge point, which is the main version of CSN-IR50 we primarily investigate in this work.
 Stage 4 is selected as the merge point because the feature maps in this stage capture high-level abstractions of the face features and still retain the fine-grained information.
-We will also compare it with other versions, including CSN-IR50-Stage1, CSN-IR50-Stage2, CSN-IR50-Stage3, CSN-IR50-FC, and CSN-IR50-Output.
+We will also compare it with other versions with different merge points.